 Laramie Peak Humane Society is helping outdoor cats through our Community Cats Program.

 LPHS Community Cats Program involves trapping, neutering and returning (TNR) feral cats also known as “Community Cats.”
 The cats will be ear-tipped for identification, vaccinated for rabies and CVR.

 Please contact us if you are feeding any outdoor cats.
 The more that we know about where the cats eat and spend their time, the more successful we’ll be.

 Our goal is to spay and neuter 325 cats per year for the next two years!

 We haven’t forgotten about the pet cats.
 Vouchers are available to get your cat spay or neutered.

 Funding for the Community Cats Program is made possible by a grant from PetSmart Charities®.

 By providing a foster home, you can help with the training and transition from the shelter to a forever home.
 Foster arrangements can be for a few weeks to several months.
 It helps us get to know the animals personality and how they will act in a home environment.

-Socialize Animals: if you have some free time, come down to the Humane Society and walk or play ball with a dog, brush a cat, even just hold some of the scared, abandoned kittens that come in each year.
+Socialize Animals: If you have some free time, come down to the Humane Society and walk or play ball with a dog, brush a cat, even just hold some of the scared, abandoned kittens that come in each year.
 Every minute spent with an animal helps socialize them and make them better adoption candidates.

 Community Cats Program: LPHS needs help with distributing door hangers to notify neighbors when Trap-Neuter-Return (TNR) is taking place in an area.